 Together Frankfort encourages citizens to study the platform for each candidate.
-Voters, particularly young voters, are encouraged to follow Frankfort State Journal articles about the Commission race, which announced plans to ask questions, weekly, of Commission candidates and publish their replies.
-Click on this "Service Vote 2020" link to learn more about opportunities for youth volunteers in campaigns.
+Voters, particularly young voters, are encouraged to follow Frankfort State Journal articles about the Commission race, which publishes candidates' responses to questions.

-We also encourage citizens to get in touch with the candidates which you support.
+We encourage citizens to get in touch with candidates which you support.
 Learn more about their issues and priorities.
-If you're supportive, volunteer to help in his or her campaign: distributing candidate's business cards, delivering yard signs, posting flyers, helping arrange for speaking opportunities, even going door to door to encourage voters to support your candidate.
+If you're supportive, volunteer to help in his or her campaign: distributing candidate's business cards, delivering yard signs, posting flyers, helping arrange for speaking opportunities, organizing Zoom meetings, etc.

-The top eight candidates from Kentucky's May 19 Primary will move on to the General Election, which will be held on November 3, 2020.
+The top eight candidates, shown below, from Kentucky's June primary will be on the ballot for the general election on November 3, 2020.
 The top four candidates from the November 2020 general election will be elected to the Frankfort city commission.

 Candidates for the Office of Frankfort City Commissioner

 City Commission Cell Number: (502)667-2439